 (* In the manuscript, the word “years” was crossed out and “weeks” written above, as if the judge or clerk had initially misunderstood, and then corrected himself.)

 This paragraph confirms the published sources, which state the same birth date and date of immigration, probably based on this very document.
 Further, and not given in other sources, the port of entry is specified as Philadelphia.

 Unfortunately, these documents do nothing towards the identification of Philip’s parents, a problem which has been vexing me for years.
 But they do provide a fascinating synopsis of Philip’s Revolutionary service, which I will launch into below.

 Birth Record Found, but Suspect

-Using LDS sources, I found what may Philip’s birth record in the German churchbooks, along with several generations before him.
+Using LDS sources, I found what may Philip’s baptism record in the German churchbooks, along with several generations before him.
 Note that subsequent research has put the validity of this finding in doubt.